-- Advertisements and outreach are ongoing.
-Look for our messaging on advertisements and fliers throughout the community! - Act Now, Stay Covered - Automated Calls and Texts will continue monthly to beneficiaries whose coverage is due to be renewed - The District is holding beneficiary-focused meetings on Medicaid Renewal requirements monthly in the late morning on Saturdays- the next meeting is Thursday, September 14, 2023 @ 5:30 PM. - The next Community Meeting on Medicaid Renewal will be Wednesday, September 27, 2023 @ 2:30 PM and continue every 2 weeks. - The District will hold trainings on how to use District Direct for Medicaid Renewal monthly.
+- Outreach is ongoing.
+Look for our messaging and fliers throughout the community! - Act Now, Stay Covered - Automated Calls and Texts will continue monthly to beneficiaries whose coverage is due to be renewed - The District will issue a Renewal Report monthly and post it publicly on the website -the next will be posted next week. - The District is holding beneficiary-focused meetings on Medicaid Renewal requirements monthly in the late morning on Saturdays- the next meeting is Monday, October 16, 2023 @ 5:30 PM. - The next Community Meeting on Medicaid Renewal will be Wednesday, October 11, 2023 @ 2:30 PM and continue every 2 weeks. - The District will hold trainings on how to use District Direct for Medicaid Renewal monthly.
 The next Districtwide Training on Medicaid Renewal will be Friday, September 29 @ 2:00 PM. - Please contact Medicaid.renewal@dc.gov for more information or to get connected to the meetings https://dhcf.dc.gov/medicaid-renewal